 Year award in 2017.
 Winner of the Ron Hack Memorial Cup for Volunteer of

 the Year in 2016.
 Catherine gained her British Cycling Level 2 Coach

 qualification early in 2020, and has taken up the sharing of Junior Team

 Manager duties with Chaz Whalley for the 2021 season.

 Club Welfare Officer

-Corrie became a Club Welfare Officer at the start of the 2017 season.
+has come on board as Club Welfare Officer at the start of the 2023

 Former Belle Vue Gladiators

 rider from the 1960s, who later raced speedway at Belle Vue and

 Rochdale.
 Had helped out at the club for several years, as photographer